Social Security Benefit Calculator

 Note that if there are no earnings after age 61, the AIME and PIA will be the same.

-2) The graph, which displays the benefit based on the age you start collecting benefits.
+2) The graph displays your future benefit based on the age you start collecting benefits.
 The top line is age 70, the bottom line is age 62.

 For any given set of earnings/estimates you provide the graph will illustrate what your benefit will be if you stop earning at any age (e.g. "retirement", the x-axis).
 At that retirement age, your benefit will depend on the age you start to receive benefits (what I'm calling the benefit age), as represented by the set of age 62 to age 70 lines on the graph.